Jeff Yau

 • [2021] HKCA 720 — resisting an application for leave to appeal on the ground that the Court of First Instance has the jurisdiction to draw factual inferences on appeal from statutory tribunals (sole advocate)

-• [2020] HKCFI 2525 — reported at [2020] 5 HKLRD 170, appealing against a decision of the Minor Employment Claims Adjudication Board dismissing a claim for unpaid wages on the ground that there were special circumstances when the appellant tendered her resignation (sole advocate)
+• [2020] HKCFI 2525, reported at [2020] 5 HKLRD 170 — appeal against a decision of the Minor Employment Claims Adjudication Board dismissing a claim for unpaid wages on the ground that there were special circumstances when the appellant tendered her resignation (sole advocate)

-• Acting for a former Head of China of an investment bank in respect of an employment claim against his former employer (led by Senior Counsel)
+• Yang Zhizhong v Nomura International (Hong Kong) Limited (HCA 622/2018) — acting for a former Head of China of an investment bank in respect of an employment claim against his former employer for loss of, inter alia, bonus awards (led by Robert Whitehead SC)

-• Advising a statutory body on various employment issues (led by Senior Counsel)
+• Advising a statutory body on various employment issues (led by Sara Tong SC)

 • Advising on and/or acting for parties in relation to issues such as (i) non-competition clause, (ii) termination of employment contracts, (iii) grant of statutory holidays/ rest days, (iv) dismissal and (v) potential discrimination claims etc.